This blog may contain affiliate links. Read our disclosure policy for more info.

 Since Sylvan Lake is a popular holiday destination for Albertans and tourists alike, it should come as no surprise that enjoying the nightlife is one of the best things to do!
 Lakeshore Drive is the main street that runs parallel to the beach and is full of places to have a drink or go out dancing – it’s busy here every weekend!

-Some of the most popular places to go are Fireside, Buckwildz, or Chief’s Pub & Eatery!
+Right next door to Buckwildz is Chief’s Pub & Eatery serving typical pub fixing in a very modest setting but it’s a local favorite so the vibes here are nice too.
 But honestly, just put on your favorite outfit and head out – you’ll have no problem finding a busy bar to go and grab a drink and have a night on the town!

 If you need another reason to grab a drink during your stay in Sylvan Lake, it’s this one: you’ve got to try the award-winning Caesar at Buckwildz!

 If you aren’t Canadian, a Caesar is a cocktail similar to the Bloody Mary that is made with lime, tomato, and clam juices, hot sauce, Worcestershire sauce, vodka, and a celery salt rim.

 Kjery Dakin, who is the owner of Buckwildz, won the award at the Calgary Stampede Mott’s Clamato competition a few years ago.
 Beating out competition from all over the province – that’s when you know it’s pretty incredible!

 While you’re at Buckwildz sipping on your Caesar, try some of their delicious eats, too – burgers, steak, poutine, and deep-fried Oreos to top it all off!
 Buckwildz has a really nice large patio overlooking the lake and is a go-to destination in Sylvan Lake for both locals and tourists.

 Related Read: While traveling around, be sure to check off all of these other fun things to see and do in Alberta!